ShuohuangYang/MCL/README.md

 # Multi-Robot Colloaborative Localization

-## To install:
+## Installing prerequisites:
-From the root of the directory: `install --from-paths src --ignore-src -r -y`
+From the root of the directory, run: `install --from-paths src --ignore-src -r -y`

+## Compiling:
+From the root of the directory, run: `catkin_make_isolated`